Last updated on March 27th, 2023 at 08:21 pm

 - The decorations are often vintage, such as old mercury glass ornaments and vintage glitter.

-Although not vintage and rather vintage inspired, some crafty people are making their newish bottle brush trees look vintage made in creative ways.
+Although not vintage, but rather vintage-inspired, these crafty people are making their newish bottle brush trees look vintage-made in creative ways.

-New bottle brush trees are not expensive, and sometimes you can pick them up at dollar stores.
+New bottle brush trees are not expensive, and sometimes you can even pick them up at the dollar stores.

 Vintage-look bottle brush trees can be made using the following methods: